rduplain/nixd/README.md

     nixd_run "$@"

-Put this simple script in your nixd configuration, and you can ensure redis is installed correctly.
+Put this simple script in your repo-tracked nixd configuration, and you can ensure redis is installed correctly whenever you checkout and run your project.

 ### Usage